UbiquityRobotics/ubiquity_main/git_workflow.md

   Thus, we will have an `indigo_ur1` branch for the first major release, and `indigo_ur2` for second, etc.

-* We will contruct integration branches as needed.
+* We will construct integration branches as needed.

 We need to start thinking about testing strategies.
 It is recommended that we use py.test whenever possible: